 Many herbal products have anti-inflammatory properties similar to NSAID pharmaceutical drugs, yet do not appear to cause the same gastrointestinal irritation in animals, making herbal products ideal in treating degenerative joint disease.

 Curcumin (turmeric).
 Curcumin (the yellow pigment of turmeric plants) is a potent anti-inflammatory agent.
 Bromelain and curcumin have a synergistic effect whereby they assist the absorption of each other from the gastrointestinal tract, increasing their potency.
 Because of this benifit it is recommended that they be given together.
 Many health food stores carry combinations of bromelain and curcumin.
-An example dose for dogs with degenerative joint disease, would be to give 400-500 mg of bromelain with 500-400 mg of curcumin twice a day.
+An example dose for dogs with degenerative joint disease, would be to give 400-500 mg of Bromelain with 400-500 mg of Curcumin twice a day.

 Ginger and Mustard

-Another alternative to the NSAID drugs with fewer side-effects is to use powdered ginger and powdered mustard (¼-1 teaspoon each, depending on the size of the dog) 2-3 times a day mixed into a meal.
+Aintinflammatory Herbs to Relieve Pain.
+Another alternative to the NSAID drugs with fewer side-effects is to use powdered ginger and powdered mustard (1/8 teaspoon each) 2-3 times a day mixed into a meal.
 These herbs can also be dissolved in a small amount of vinegar (1 teaspoon, mixed with 1 tablespoon of honey and diluted with an ounce of warm water) and given orally.